-For further guidance on prevention and removal of condensation, see BS 5250.
+For further guidance on the prevention and removal of condensation see BS 5250, clauses 8.7 and 10.
 See also BRE Information Paper IP 6/03 'Improving air quality in homes with supply air windows'.

 1.7 Sound insulation

 There is a conflict of interests between sound insulation and ventilation requirements, and it is usually only possible to provide one at the expense of the other, although often a compromise solution is acceptable.